 Conventional generators are considered voltage sources as the magnetic flux within the generator tends to provide a constant voltage source during faults.
 In contrast, inverter-based DER plants are considered voltage-controlled current sources during faults.
 Inverter-based plants generally provide less short-circuit current than similarly sized synchronous unit.

 Solidly grounding a transformer neutral for a DER plant eliminates a possible phase overvoltage stemming from a single-line-to-ground fault.
 A potential problem with the solid grounding in the distribution line is that large fault currents can flow through the transformer neutral, which can desensitize the overcurrent protection coordination.
 In order to mitigate this issue, impedance grounding can limit the fault current and potential equipment damage, while allowing overvoltage to some limited magnitude.
 Some utilities protect their distribution from overvoltage by using overvoltage protection so Effective Grounding isn’t a concern.
-Further investigation on the how specific installations are grounded is warranted and being pursued by the Interconnection Technical Working Group (ITWG) in New York.Forecasting resource adequacy is an import system reliability function.
+Further investigation on the how specific installations are grounded is warranted and being pursued by the Interconnection Technical Working Group (ITWG) in New York.

+Resource Adequacy

+Forecasting resource adequacy is an import system reliability function.
 The reporting of generation capability and data is integral to this activity.
 Specific modelling information of intermittent DER resources is critical to planning and understanding system performance.
 Information related to DER in-service dates, capacity value, availability, emergency assistance, scheduling, and deliverability should be available to the planners.
 Modeling, data, and other necessary information should be defined and made available to those needing it, such as planners and system operators.
 Any requirements associated with this information should be in Interconnection Agreements or Tariffs prior to any commissioning of the DER.
 There are currently no mechanisms within NERC Standards or NPCC Criteria to require DER entities to provide this information.
 It currently needs to be covered under other contractual agreements such as local utility Interconnection Agreements or Tariffs.

 Energy Storage Systems for DER